-EMOTIONAL HEALTH: We typically think of health as it relates to our physical health, but you should also consider your emotional or mental health while abroad.
+EMOTIONAL HEALTH: We typically think of health as it relates to our physical health, but you should also consider your emotional health while abroad.
 Your emotional health can change during travel, especially due to the new environment and additional stress.
-Please contact the CSU Counseling Center before, during, or after your time abroad at (011-1)-706-507-8740.
+You should feel free to contact the CSU Counseling Center before, during or after your time abroad at (011-1)-706-507-8740.